mikolmogorov/Ragout/docs/USAGE.md

 Input data
 ----------

 Ragout takes as input contigs from a short-read assembly.
-We preformed our tests with SPAdes, ABySS and SOAPdenovo assemblers, however Ragout should work with others, if their output satisfy the following conditions:
+We performed our tests with SPAdes, ABySS and SOAPdenovo assemblers, others should work fine too, if their output satisfy the following conditions:

-* The contigs should cover the most fraction of the genome and should not overlap (except ends, see below)
+* Assembly coverage should be acceptable (80-90%+) and contigs/scaffolds should not overlap (except by ends, see below)
-* One should use *all* contigs/scaffolds output by assembler
+* *All* contigs/scaffolds output by assembler should be used (including small ones)
-* For the better performance of refinment module, contigs that were connected in a graph used by assembler should overlap on a certain constant value (k-mer or (k-1)-mer usually).
-For the most of assemblers which utilize de Bruijn graphs this holds true.
-Currently, support of other types of assembler (such as SGA) is not perfect (for refinement module only, other parts of Ragout work fine).
+* For the better performance of the refinment module, contigs/scaffolds that were connected in a graph used by assembler should overlap on a certain constant value (usully k-mer or (k-1)-mer).
+This holds true for the most of assemblers which utilize de Bruijn graphs.
+Currently, for other types of assemblers (such as SGA) support of refinement procedure is limited.

 Algorithm overview